Make your website move: simple animation techniques for designers

 2. Adding fun: who said websites have to be boring?
 Motion can add a layer of fun, making your design pop.

-Staying modern: using the latest animation techniques shows that you’re up-to-date with current trends.
+Staying modern: using the latest website animation design techniques shows that you’re up-to-date with current trends.
 It's a signal to visitors that your brand is contemporary and in the know.

 How to boost your web design with motion